MasudOsmanmr9/aws-ec2-test/readme.md

-# this is a simple node-express deployment test project ec2 instance
+# this is a simple node-express deployment test project to ec2 instance